-We know that parents and carers know their children best and the more information you can share with us about your child, the better placed we will be to plan the curriculum to meet your child's needs.
-We therefore plan a variety of ways for you to work together with us before your child starts school.
+We know that parents and carers know their children best and the more information you can share with us about your child before they start school, the better placed we will be to plan the curriculum to meet your child's needs.
+We therefore plan a variety of ways for you to work together with us in the months prior to their first term.

-'Welcome' Meeting On Thursday June 6th 2024, at 6:30 pm we will be holding a meeting for all of our parents and carers who have children starting school in September.
-The aim of this meeting is to give our new families a chance to meet our Head Teacher, Mrs Millbanks, as well as the teaching staff who will be introducing school life to the children.
+'Welcome' Meeting On Thursday June 5th 2024, at 6:30 pm we will be holding a meeting for all of our parents and carers who have children starting school in September.
+The aim of this meeting is to give our new families a chance to meet the teaching staff who will be introducing school life to the children.
 We will open the doors at 6:30pm and our 'Friends of Balcombe School' committee (FoBS) will serve drinks to welcome everyone before the meeting starts at 7pm.